25 The symbolism of the crossJill Loree2023-11-23T13:31:21+00:00

 There is no symbol more ubiquitous for symbolizing Jesus than the cross.
-In some ways this seems like an odd choice given that it is a reference to how Jesus died, not how he lived.
-But the fact that it has withstood thousands of years as such a powerful symbol belies the notion that there is a deeper meaning to consider.
+In some ways this seems like an odd choice.
+Since the cross is a reference to how Jesus died, not how he lived.
+But the fact is, it has withstood thousands of years as such a powerful symbol.
+Which tells us there is a deeper meaning to consider.

 The symbolism of the cross represents our twofold nature.
 We are at cross-purposes with ourselves.
 This is the great struggle we must overcome by exploring our innermost conflicts and problems.